-Microsoft Office 365 has been adopted by many healthcare organizations, but that does not necessarily mean that Office 365 is HIPAA compliant.
-Microsoft does support HIPAA compliance and Office 365 can be used in connection with protected health information without violating HIPAA Rules, but not all packages provided by Microsoft meet the requirements of HIPAA.
+Microsoft/Office 365 is used by many healthcare organizations and covered entities, but that does not necessarily mean Office 365 is HIPAA compliant.
+Although Microsoft does support HIPAA compliance, and Office 365 can be used without violating HIPAA Rules, not all Microsoft/Office 365 services meet the requirements of HIPAA in all subscription plans.